Skip to main content

 Overview

-The Cassandra - Overview dashboard provides an at-a-glance view of Cassandra backend and frontend HTTP error codes percentage, visitor location, URLs, and clients causing errors.
+The Cassandra (Classic) - Overview dashboard provides an at-a-glance view of Cassandra backend and frontend HTTP error codes percentage, visitor location, URLs, and clients causing errors.

 Use this dashboard to: